Marjorie Rambeau

 Marjorie Burnet Rambeau (July 15, 1889 – July 6, 1970) was an American film and stage actress.
 She began her stage career at age 12, and appeared in several silent films before debuting in her first sound film, Her Man (1930).
 She was twice nominated for the Academy Award for Best Supporting Actress for her roles in Primrose Path (1940) and Torch Song (1953), and received the 1955 National Board of Review Award for Best Supporting Actress for her roles in A Man Called Peter and The View from Pompey's Head.

 Early life

-Rambeau was born in San Francisco to Marcel and Lilian Garlinda (née Kindelberger) Rambeau.
+Rambeau was born in San Francisco.
 She had a sister.
 Her parents separated when she was a child.
-Her mother and she went to Nome, Alaska, where young Marjorie dressed as a boy, sang, and played the banjo in saloons and music halls.
+Her mother and her went to Nome, Alaska, where young Marjorie dressed as a boy, sang, and played the banjo in saloons and music halls.
 Her mother insisted she dress as a boy to thwart amorous attention from drunken grown men in such a wild and woolly outpost as Nome.
 She began performing on the stage at the age of 12.
 She attained theatrical experience in a rambling early life as a strolling player.
 Finally, she made her Broadway debut on March 10, 1913, in a tryout of Willard Mack's play, Kick In.